ZIYU-DEEP/eva/README.md

 # README

 ## About
-We present a new self-play framework for language model alignment and a new learning objective derived from the self-play framework to fine-tune large language models efficiently.
+We present a new self-play framework for language model alignment and a new learning objective derived from the self-play framework to align large language models more efficiently and effectively.

 ## Environment Setup